Info for Volunteers

 - Trail Crew – The backbone of our program, trail crew volunteers are the ones who work on the ground carrying out objectives outlined by land management partners.
 You'll dig trail with a pulaski, saw out downed trees with a crosscut, and help build new structures.
 Every one of our projects requires a minimum of 5 trail crew volunteers.

-- Volunteer Packer - Much of our project work is located deep within the backcountry.
+- Volunteer Packer – Much of our project work is located deep in the backcountry.
 In order to get our gear, tools, and food into camp, we need the help of volunteer packers.
-The Back Country Horsemen have been an invaluable partner in enabling our Volunteer Trail Crews to perform the highest priorty work for land management partners.
+The Back Country Horsemen have been invaluable partners in enabling our Volunteer Trail Crews to perform the highest priorty work for land management partners.
 To learn more, visit our Volunteer Packer website.

 Volunteer Trail Crew project work typically falls into five categories.
 Some trips will focus solely on one work objective, while other projects may have two or more complimentary objectives.
-A project's webpage listing will include the type of work you can be expecting on a project.
+A project's webpage listing will include the type of work you can expect on a project.

-- Clearing - cutting out dead trees which have fallen across the trail.
+- Clearing: cutting out dead trees that have fallen across the trail.

 The feeling of accomplishment at the end of a trail project is what keeps many of our volunteers coming back year after year.
 Trail work is incredibly rewarding.
 At the end of the day, there is tangible evidence of your hard work and the improvements you have made to the trail will last for years to come.
-It doesn't come easy though.
-Trail work is physically demanding and often requires a lot of problem solving and improvisation.
+But it doesn't come easy: trail work is physically demanding and often requires a lot of problem-solving and improvisation.
 No project is just a "walk in the park."
 You don't need to be a world class athlete to join, but you do need to keep pace with the crew.

 - Strenuous: Project requiring some combination of long daily hikes, demanding work tasks, and a hike into a backcountry camp.
-Opportunities for self-paced tasks exist during the workday but may not be available at all times.
-Camp will often be established in the backcountry and will require hiking with a full pack.
+Opportunities for self-paced tasks exist during the workday but may not always be available.
+Camp is often established in the backcountry and will require hiking with a full pack.

-- Very Strenuous: Project requiring some combination of: long daily hikes, a long hike into a backcountry camp, especially demanding work tasks, and a need to keep pace with the rest of the crew at all times.
+- Very Strenuous: Project requiring some combination of long daily hikes, a long hike into a backcountry camp, especially demanding work tasks, and a need to keep pace with the rest of the crew at all times.
 These are our most challenging projects.
-If you have any doubts about your ability level you need to discuss with MWA staff prior to registering.
+If you have any doubts about your ability level, contact MWA staff prior to registering.

 Before registering for a project, be honest with yourself about your physical ability.
-Make sure you are up for the challenge - the safety of yourself and the whole crew depends on it.
-Feel free to reach out to MWA staff with any questions or concerns about the project work.
-We'll be happy to match your ability and experience level with an appropriate project.
+Make sure you are up for the challenge – the safety of yourself and the whole crew depends on it.
+Reach out to MWA staff with any questions or concerns about the project work.
+We are happy to match your ability and experience level with an appropriate project.
 Remember, there are lots of ways you can join a VTC.

 There is an art to packing for a trip.
 Being well-prepared will make your experience infinitely more enjoyable, but who wants to carry more weight than necessary?
 Below are some suggested items to bring along.
 Use this list as a supplement to your own experience and common sense.
 As always, we're happy to help if you have any questions.

-- Backcountry Camping - You'll have to carry all your personal gear in your pack for the length of the hike into camp.
-These trips are where you'll have to make some tough decisions and make a couple sacrifices (see ya next week, deodorant!).
+- Backcountry Camping: You'll have to carry all your personal gear in your pack for the length of the hike into camp.
+These trips are where you'll have to make some tough decisions and make a few sacrifices.
+(See ya next week, deodorant!)
 Packers will haul in our group gear.